squibbium-235/SIDE/readme.md

 ## Requirements

-- Windows 10 and up
+- Windows 10 and up (only compiles on windows for now)
 - MS WebView2 Runtime
 - Whatever windows requires

 ### Runtime (Windows)
 - Microsoft WebView2 Runtime is required by Dioxus Desktop on Windows.
-Many machines already have it, but “isolated” systems might not.
+If your computer has the chromium version of edge, it has this.
 - If you build with the MSVC toolchain, the target machine may also need the Visual C++ runtime.

 ### Build